arupsarkar-sfdc/Misc/README_DataCloud_Patterns_Data_Examples.md

       "customerName": "TechStart Inc",
       "churnProbability": 0.78,
       "riskFactors": [
-        "Declined from 15 to 3 logins/month",
+        "Declined from high usage to low usage",
         "2 unresolved high-priority cases",
-        "Contract renewal in 45 days",
+        "Contract renewal approaching",
         "No engagement with new features"
       ],
       "recommendation": "Immediate account review and executive outreach"